 It's usually the small things that make a big difference.
 As I was updating my Function Core tools today (the Functions CLI) I was pleasantly surprised to notice some new functionality which was added to the tooling.
 The Functions team has added the capability to enforce/use HTTPS when developing and debugging in the local development using the Functions Core tools.
 If you're new to Azure Functions and never used the Core tools, then you may be surprised to find that we now have 2 versions of the tools.
 I know, but stay with me because they currently server different …[read more]

 Showing all posts tagged: 'cross-platform'

-A 2-post collection
+A 6-post collection

-I've blogged before about the tremendous work that the Windows team has done to bring a truly integrated Linux subsystem on Windows 10.
+I've [blogged before](GHOST_URL/working-with-bash-on-ubuntu-on-windows-10/" target="_blank) about the tremendous work that the Windows team has done to bring a truly integrated Linux subsystem on Windows 10.
 That's right, you can use the native Linux (user and kernel modes) inside Windows without the need of a VM, Container or any other emulator.
 This has opened up so many possibilities and brings a very powerful tool to Windows.
 Using native Bash is a dream come true for many people and even me, whose use of it is limited to 0.05% of its true capabilities!!!
-Do I care?
-No. Do I use Bash?
-Whenever and …[read more]
+Do I care? …[read more]